Tearin' Up My Heart: Commercial performance

 "Tearin' Up My Heart" debuted at number ten on the German Singles Chart dated February 24, 1997, where it peaked at number four for one week and remained on the chart for 17 weeks.
 It ranked at the number thirty position on the 1997 year-end chart in the country.
 The song peaked at number four on the Austrian Ö3 Austria Top 40 on April 20, 1997, and subsequently placed at number thirty-three on the country's year-end chart in 1997.
 In the Netherlands, "Tearin' Up My Heart" entered at number fifty-six on the Dutch Single Top 100 chart issued April 12, 1997, where it remained for 10 weeks and peaked at number thirty-one.

 "Tearin' Up My Heart" first appeared at number forty on the UK Singles Chart dated September 13, 1997, and charted for two weeks.
 On the chart dated June 26, 1999, the song returned to the chart at the number nine peak and remained for 10 weeks.
 "Tearin' Up My Heart" was certified silver by the British Phonographic Industry (BPI) on April 6, 2018, for sales of over 200,000 equivalent-sales units in the United Kingdom.
 In Scotland, the song debuted at the number ten peak on the Scottish Singles Chart dated June 20, 1999.
 "Tearin' Up My Heart" bowed at number twenty on the Australian ARIA Singles Chart issued April 25, 1999, where it remained for 12 weeks.

-Upon its release in the United States, the song was ineligible to appear on the Billboard Hot 100 until a rule change was implemented to allow songs without physical releases to chart on December 5, 1998, peaking at number fifty-nine that week.
-"Tearin' Up My Heart" peaked at number six on the Mainstream Top 40 chart dated September 21, 1998.
+Upon its release in the United States, "Tearin' Up My Heart" was ineligible to appear on the Billboard Hot 100 until a rule change was implemented to allow songs without physical releases to chart on December 5, 1998, peaking at number fifty-nine that week.
+It peaked at number six on the Mainstream Top 40 chart dated September 21, 1998.
+In Canada, the song peaked at number three on the RPM Top Singles chart dated August 16, 1998, and was certified platinum by Music Canada (MC), for track-equivalent sales of 80,000 units in the country.